VarunKiit/Automated-Hiring/README.md

 6. **Timetable Updates**

    * LLM-assisted updates for timetable modifications.
-   * Users can request specific changes (e.g., "Nathan only 11 to 12") and LLM returns a valid updated timetable.
+   * Users can request specific changes (e.g., "VARUN only 11 to 12") and LLM returns a valid updated timetable.

 7. **Candidate Scheduling**